 Insurance

 Mandatory Student Health Insurance.
 All full-time students must provide for their own accident and illness insurance to cover medical care not provided through the Department of Health Services.
 Students may opt to be covered for accidents and illnesses through a personal insurance policy, a parental or family insurance policy, or a policy sponsored by the university.
 Supplemental Student Health Insurance for accident and sickness is available from a private student medical insurance program.
 Students who fail to provide proof of health insurance by filing an on-line insurance waiver may be charged and automatically enrolled in the University sponsored plan.
 Insurance information and enrollment for the insurance program is available at the Department of Health Services.
-Please call (860) 486-0745 or refer to the Student Health Services website (shs.uconn.edu) for further information.
+Please call (860) 486-0745 or refer to the Student Health Services website (studenthealth.uconn.edu) for further information.

 Education Abroad Supplemental Health Insurance.
 Students choosing to study abroad through the University’s Office of Education Abroad may also be assessed an international health insurance premium that will cover them for the time period that they are abroad.
 This insurance is in addition to any other health insurance coverage that a student may have, including the university sponsored health insurance plan.
-Please call (860) 486-5022 for further information or visit the Education Abroad website (abroad.uconn.edu).
+Please call (860) 486-5022 for further information or visit the Education Abroad website (egl.uconn.edu).

 Education Abroad and Additional Credits Registered.
-Students choosing to take additional credits in addition to the Education Abroad program will be charged additional tuition and the general University fee depending on their Education Abroad program during the fall and spring semesters.
+Students choosing to take additional credits in addition to the Education Abroad program will be charged additional tuition and mandatory fees depending on their Education Abroad program during the fall and spring semesters.
 Please refer to the Education Abroad website for more information.
 During summer and winter sessions they will also be charged regular summer and winter fees for the additional credits.
 Please contact the Office of the Bursar at bursar@uconn.edu if you have any questions.

 (Non-immigrant) international students.
 All (non-immigrant) international students will be required, at the time of registration, to show evidence of adequate insurance coverage for accidents, illness and medical evacuation and repatriation expenses.
 Students should consult the International Student Advisor regarding compliance with this requirement and assistance in enrolling in an approved insurance program.